 - Initially, we start with the first element of the array, search for the smallest element in the array and replace it with the first position element.

-- Now we will move to the second position, and again search for the smallest element from the second position to the last position of the array and once we find the smallest element, we will swap it with the second element.
+- Next, we will move to the second position and again search for the smallest element from the second position to the last position of the array, and once we find the smallest element, we will swap it with the second element.
 Now, two elements in the array have been sorted.

 - Lastly, we will move to the third element and continue to repeat the above steps until the array gets sorted.

-29. What is the advantage of Heap over a stack?
+29. What is the advantage of using a heap over a stack?

 - It is more flexible.

 - Memory space for the heap can be dynamically allocated and de-allocated as needed.

 - Heap does not have a limit on the memory size.

 30. Explain recursion and the measures we should take care of when we create a recursive function.

 Answer: When a function calls itself again and again, then that scenario is known as recursion, and it is the most common and best technique used to traverse through the non-linear data structure.
 To design a recursive function, we should take care of two measures, namely the base condition and the progressive approach.

 - Base Condition: Each recursive function must have a base condition where it returns a single value or where it stops calling itself.